-The research in the laboratory is done under the supervision of Prof. Larry M. Manevitz, Department of Computer Science, University of Haifa.
+The research in the laboratory is done under the supervision of Prof. Larry M. Manevitz, Department of Computer Science.

 The field of neurocomputation is concerned with the possibility of computation in computers by following the paradigm and analysis of computation that occurs in neurons and the brain.
 In recent years this has resulted in breakthroughs in pattern recognition, machine learning theory, clustering, associative memory and fault tolerant computation.

 Consequently, the precision resulting from the computational and mathematical viewpoint has led to insights helping to clarify aspects of one of the ultimate human research endeavors: understanding the manner in which human thought emerges from the organization of the human brain.

 In our laboratory, we focus on three main objectives: